Tax guide

 The transition problem in practice

 The shift to the Income-tax Act, 2025 creates a year-selection puzzle.
-AY 2026-27 return work, Tax Year 2026-27 current compliance, old notices, and new forms can all land on your desk in the same month.
+Return preparation for AY 2026-27, Tax Year 2026-27 current compliance, old notices, and new forms can all land on your desk in the same month.
 A clean file should clearly show the period, law reference, portal form, payment or return type, and supporting evidence.
 Without that clarity, even a straightforward declaration can end up mapped to the wrong year or the wrong legal framework.

 A real-world scenario